Details of some other Southern TV black.white programmes in chronological order

 The Beating Heart was an acclaimed documentary networked to A-R London and Grampian only on Dec 13th 1962.
 ATV Midlands also showed it in that month, while Granada screened it on January 10th 1963 at 11.10pm.
 It pictured the physical and emotional build-up of the human heart, during an operation on a 11 year old girl for a defective valve in her heart at Southampton Chest Hospital.
 It was written by Robert Hounsome and narrated by Barry Westwood.
 Directed and produced by Berkeley Smith and Terry Yarwood

 Absolutely Barkers began on March 25th 1963 and starred the inimitable Eric Barker, who also scripted the series.
 His co-star was his wife Pearl Hackney.
-Director: Peter Frazer-Jones
+Others appearing included

 The ABC of Jazz (thirteen week series starting on Nov 5th 1963)- host Steve Race, producer: Peter Frazer-Jones.
 Taking the alphabet, two letters per week, personalities of the jazz world were showcased.